 The Lord has entrusted lots of things to us: money, natural talents, spiritual gifts, the saving truth of the Gospel.
 He expects us not just to conserve these things but to grow them.
 In the Last Supper discourse (John 15) he speaks of the disciples as bearing much fruit.
 In the Parable of the Sower and the Seed (Mt 13:1-23, Mk 4:1-20, and Lk 8:1-15) he speaks of grain that bear 30, 60, and 100 fold.
 Whatever labor we are engaged in–economic, family, apostolic–the goal should be to develop, increase, and grow what God has given us, for his honor and glory.

 This inevitably involves taking risks.
-It means not letting the fear of failure and ridicule stop us from pursuing success.
+It means not letting the fear of failure stop us from pursuing success.

 One of the greatest Catholic thinkers of the 20th century was a Swiss priest named Hans Urs von Balthasar.
-He once pointed out that one of the most frequently used words in the book of Acts was the Greek word parrhesia, meaning cheerful boldness in the face of danger or opposition.
+He once pointed out that one of the most frequently used words in the book of Acts was the Greek word parrhesia, meaning cheerful boldness in the face of danger and opposition.
 Without such boldness, Christianity would have stalled in Jerusalem.
 It never would have made it to Antioch, Greece, and Rome.

 Faithfulness to God means having the courage to take bold initiatives in pastoral life, family life, and business, to be creative, even entrepreneurial, to express our gratitude to God for all that He has given us by making it grow.

 This post about a bold faith that takes initiative and even takes risks is offered as a reflection upon the readings for the 33rd Sunday in Ordinary Time, liturgical cycle A. These include the famous woman of Proverbs 31:10-31, Psalm 128, I Thessalonians 5:1-6; and the parable of talents of Matthew 25:14-30.